AskDwightHow.org 365/24/7

 One caveat

-Can we say that we have established the habit of doing the Lynchpin Checklist when we have less than 100% rigor in doing everyone of the items on that checklist and within its nested checklists, even though we have read the reminder to handle all those items?
+Can we say that we have established the habit of doing the Lynchpin Checklist when we have less than 100% rigor in doing every one of the items on that checklist and within its nested checklists, even though we have read the reminder to handle all those items?

 Now-Next Integrity and sensitivity to circumstances

-If our Next has not consulted with our Now and gotten alignment when deciding what action items to put on the lists, then it would be foolish to expect a consistent level of rigor in following through on each item on the lists everyday.
+If our Next has not consulted with our Now and gotten alignment when deciding what action items to put on the lists, then it would be foolish to expect a consistent level of rigor in following through on each item on the lists every day.

 As a corollary to this, if we notice any consistency in our "not being willing" to handle any particular item on our lists each day, then we should review the prudence and integrity of having that item on the list, deciding whether to modify it or remove it from the list.

-Additionally, we need to be smart (without just making "excuses") in knowing when there may be circumstances where it makes sense to forego doing one or more items on the lists in any given day.
+Additionally, we need to be smart (without just making "excuses") in knowing when there may be circumstances where it makes sense to forego doing one or more items on the lists on any given day.

 What about habits that need to rely on our subconscious mind to know when to remember to do them?